LGBTQ+ Guide to Palm Springs 2026

 When: September 30 – October 5, 2026 | Where: Various venues across Palm Springs

-Billed as the world's largest lesbian and queer women's music festival.
+The world's largest lesbian and queer women's music festival.
 Six days of pool parties, concerts, comedy shows, and nightclub events that draw thousands of queer women from around the world.
-Originally tied to the LPGA Dinah Shore golf tournament, it evolved into a standalone festival and cultural institution.
+Originally tied to the LPGA Dinah Shore golf tournament, it evolved into a standalone cultural institution that's been running since 1991.
+Chill Bar is a popular venue during Dinah weekend.

 White Party Palm Springs

 One of the most iconic gay circuit parties in the world.
-Historically held in late April with massive outdoor dance events, pool parties, and world-class DJs drawing tens of thousands of gay men.
-The event was canceled in 2025 and is teasing a return for 2026 — check whitepartypalmsprings.com for confirmed dates.
+Massive outdoor dance events, pool parties, and world-class DJs drawing tens of thousands of gay men.
+The event was paused in 2025; organizers teased a 2026 return, but as of mid-2026 no event had been confirmed or scheduled — check whitepartypalmsprings.com for any future dates.

 International Bear Convergence (IBC)